 Remember, your clients will always be thinking “W.I.I.F.M”: “WHAT’S IN IT FOR ME?”
 So make the event ALL about them.

 This download includes ideas for your client event, and what you should be doing BEFORE, DURING, and AFTER the event.
 Your event can be successful, you just need to follow the process!

 When marketing these events, you will want to take a very hands-on and aggressive approach.
-You want as many clients to attend as possible, and you want everyone to know that it is FREE!
-You want your clients and others to know that you’ll take care of them before, during, and after the sale, and make them feel secure in their choice of a real estate agent.
+You want as many clients to attend as possible – make sure everyone knows in advance that it is FREE!
+In hosting the event, your tacit goal is to ensure your clients and others know that you’ll take care of them before, during, and after the sale, and make them feel secure in their choice of a real estate agent.

 6 Weeks Before Event:

 - Select a date and location & book the venue (if necessary)